pfig/birbs/README.md

 and that I might as well port it to one of those, so I wouldn't need my laptop and I would have more direct control over the parameters - and here we are!

 ## Installation

+### Organelle

-1. Load the `zop` file onto the SD card or USB drive.
+1. Load the ZIP file onto the SD card or USB drive.
 1. Reload the storage.
 1. Select "Install Birbs.zop"

+### Desktop

+1. Download the latest release from [patchstorage][13].
+1. Unzip to a location of your choice.
+1. Open `birbs.pd` with Pure Data

 ### Dependencies